gicentre/litvis/documents/tutorials/geoImporting.md

         ]
 ```

-Setting the `MScale` to use this list gives us our new colour scheme:
+Setting the `mScale` to use this list gives us our new colour scheme:

 ```elm {l v s}
 boroughs : Spec